Submatrix Maximum Queries in Monge Matrices are Equivalent to Predecessor Search: Lower Bound

 \begin{proposition} If a matrix $M$ is Monge, then for any vector $H$ the matrix $M'$, where $M'[i,j]=M[i,j]+H[j]$ for all $i,j$, is also Monge. \end{proposition}

+\begin{proposition} If a matrix $M$ is partial Monge, then it remains partial Monge after replacing any element of $M$ by a blank, so long as the defined entries in each row and in each column remain contiguous. \end{proposition}

+\begin{proposition} If a $m$-by-$n$ matrix $M$ is (partial) Monge, then the $(m+1)$-by-$n$ matrix resulting by replacing any row of $M$ by two identical copies of that row is also (partial) Monge.
+An analogous statement holds for duplicating any column of $M$. \end{proposition}

-\begin{theorem} For any set of $n$ integers $S\subseteq [0,n^{2})$, there exists a data structure of size $O(n)$ returning any $M[i,j]$ in $O(1)$ time, where $M$ is a Monge matrix such that the predecessor of $x$ can be found using $O(1)$ time and one submatrix minimum query on $M$. \end{theorem}
+\begin{theorem} For any set of $n$ integers $S\subseteq [0,n^{2})$, there exists a data structure of size $O(n)$ returning any $M[i,j]$ in $O(1)$ time, where $M$ is a Monge matrix such that the predecessor of $x$ can be found using $O(1)$ time and one submatrix maximum query on $M$.